laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-03-ieee/index.md

   model used wavelet transforms that are close to orthogonal.
 However, the selectivity of realistic neurons overlap, and we propose an extension of the previous model by adding a spatial cooperation between filters.
-This model extends the previous scheme for arbitrary ---and possibly non-orthogonal--- representations of features in the images.
-In particular, we compared the perfor- mance of increasingly over-complete representations in the retina.
+This model extends the previous scheme for arbitrary -and possibly non-orthogonal- representations of features in the images.
+In particular, we compared the performance of increasingly over-complete representations in the retina.
 Results show that this algorithm provides an efficient spike coding strategy for low-level visual processing which may adapt to the complexity of the visual input.